dovidio/colino/README.md

 ![Colino Demo](demo/demo.gif)

-Reclaim your attention from algorithmic feeds.
-Build a personal knowledge garden with high-quality content that serves your goals, not engagement metrics.

-Colino is a privacy-first tool that helps you consume information intentionally.
-It gathers content from RSS feeds, articles, and YouTube videos, then makes it available to your AI assistant for deep analysis and understanding.

 ## ✨ Key Features

 - **Privacy-First**: Everything stays local on your device.
 No accounts, no tracking, no cloud services.